merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 `distribution` - the delegation distribution strategy. either `"equal"` or `"custom"` (see below).
 `base_amount` - the amount in ufury of each delegation

-When no `delegations` object is defined, it will use an `"equal"` distribution with a `base_amount` set to the `DEFAULT_BASE_AMOUNT` environment variable (which falls back to 1,000 NEMO if undefined).
+When no `delegations` object is defined, it will use an `"equal"` distribution with a `base_amount` set to the `DEFAULT_BASE_AMOUNT` environment variable (which falls back to 1,000 FURY if undefined).

-The above delegates a total of 2,000 NEMO, 1,000 NEMO to each validator.
+The above delegates a total of 2,000 FURY, 1,000 FURY to each validator.

 **example: Equal delegation, custom amount**
-Delegate an equal amount of NEMO to all validators with a custom amount by defining the `delegations` object with the desired `base_amount`.
+Delegate an equal amount of FURY to all validators with a custom amount by defining the `delegations` object with the desired `base_amount`.

-Here, we delegate 1M NEMO to all validators running on testnet:
+Here, we delegate 1M FURY to all validators running on testnet:
 ```bash
 curl -s https://api.testnet.nemo.io/cosmos/staking/v1beta1/validators |
   jq '{